paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - zack brown - chicken friend
 - Billy currington - God is good and people are crazy
 - Alabama - high cotton, song of the south
-- Drive by Truckers - Outfit
+- Drive by Truckers - Outfits
+- coat of many colors

 ## Low class
 People have inheirent worth and there is dignity in work.